express-in-code-game/excode-design/zz-materials/docs/design/design.md

 ## ~~kvstore for the app and tournament/game/scenario processes, eventlog for scneario game loop~~

-- <s>the puzzle with eventlogs is how to go from log to to state when app starts
+- the puzzle with eventlogs is how to go from log to to state when app starts
 - what we wnat is to see thewhich tournaments are there
 - as we've implemented it now, we put every op manually into eventlog and on start replay
 - if we replay samrtly - go over ops, and trim ops that cancel each other out - that would work, but we basically wuold have a whole state computing logic, not reusabel, and it's not replay